The extent of the problem

 Advice for clinicians

 If you are a clinician, know that you will likely treat gambling addicts for non-gambling conditions such as depression, anxiety, substance misuse or eating disorders.
-Gambling is an invisible disease, so unless you make the correct enquiries, it's unlikely you will diagnose the existence of a gambling addiction.
+Gambling is an invisible disease, so unless you make the correct enquiries, it’s unlikely you will diagnose the existence of gambling addiction.

-The first step to take is to ask your patient if he or she ever gambles.
-Do not term this as a 'gambling problem' as this may raise their defences.
+The first step to take is to ask your patient if he or she ever gamble.
+Do not term this as a ‘gambling problem’ as this may raise their defences.
 If your patient confirms he or she gambles, ask them how they like to gamble.
-Is it via a casino, online, in a better shop or playing 'scratch cards'?
+Is it via a casino, online, in a better shop or playing ‘scratch cards’?
 Then you must determine how often and for what duration your patient has gambled for.

 Then you must ask whether gambling has caused problems for your patient.
 These problems may include work problems, relationship problems or health problems.
-Since gambling is a 'hidden addiction,' you must discover the extent of the problem through asking the correct questions when your patient's defences are lowered.
-We also recommend you utilise Gamblers Anonymous' 20 questions in diagnosing the existence of a gambling addiction.
+Since gambling is a ‘hidden addiction,’ you must discover the extent of the problem by asking the correct questions when your patient’s defences are lowered.
+We also recommend you utilise Gamblers Anonymous’ 20 questions in diagnosing the existence of gambling addiction.